 Adult reproductive development

 After 60 days in temperature treatments (6.1±0.2°C and 10.2±0.5°C), gonad stage of the dominant sex differed significantly between temperatures (Table 2).
 The 10°C oysters had more instances of advanced gametogenesis (stage 2), and fewer resorbing/spawned (stage 4) (Figure 4, Supplementary Materials).
 This difference was influenced strongly by more advanced male gametes in 10ºC oysters, but there were no differences in female gamete stages.
-No differences in sex were observed between temperature treatments (Figure 5).
+No differences in sex ratio were observed between temperature treatments (Figure 5).

 After 52 days in pCO2 treatments, gonad stage of the dominant sex differed significantly between ambient and high pCO2 in the oysters previously held in 10°C (Table 2).
 More mature gametes (stage 3) were found in 10°C-ambient pCO2 (49%) compared to 10°C-high pCO2 (33%).
 This difference was strongly influenced by oysters that were predominantly male, as male gamete stage tended to differ between pCO2 treatment, but female gamete stage did not (Table 2, Figure 4).
 In 6°C-treated oysters, there were no pCO2 effects on gonad stage of the dominant sex, male gamete stage, or female gamete stage.
-No gonad stage or sex differences were detected among oysters from 10°C-high pCO2 (combined stressors) and 6°C-ambient pCO2 (no stressors).
+No gonad stage or sex ratio differences were detected among oysters from 10°C-high pCO2 (combined stressors) and 6°C-ambient pCO2 (no stressors).
 Gonad sex did not differ significantly among treatments, however oysters tended to contain fewer male-only and more female-only gonad tissues in the riper, ambient pCO2-treated groups than male-only tissues (Figure 5).

 Compared to oysters before pCO2 exposure, those exposed to high pCO2 did not differ in gonad sex, stage of the dominant sex, or female gamete stage.
 Male gametes in the 6°C treated oysters changed while in the high pCO2 exposure, but not in 10°C treated oysters.
 Oysters held in ambient pCO2 had significantly more advanced gonad compared to before CO2 exposure regardless of temperature, again influenced strongly by changes in male gamete stage (Table 2).